- Our Services

 Our doctors are pediatric dentists, not orthodontists (doctors who straighten teeth).
 However, they have extensive training in growth and development and often work in conjunction with local orthodontists.
 We assess your child’s growth and tooth alignment at every visit in order to make timely referrals to the orthodontist when it is necessary.
 Although Dr. Ostby and Dr. Roalofs are not orthodontists, they have the skills and training that are necessary to manage the child’s occlusion before, during and after your child is in braces.
 This means that we routinely use space maintainers, palatal expanders, and retainers to either maintain or regain space for the erupting permanent teeth.
 We understand that not all insurances cover braces, and orthodontics can be extremely expensive.
 If your insurance does not cover ortho or you have limited finances, our doctors would be happy to discuss some limited ortho options that we offer here.

 Nitrous oxide: Nitrous Oxide, commonly known as “laughing gas”, is widely used in pediatric dental offices with children receiving dental care.
 The American Academy of Pediatric Dentistry recognizes this as a very safe, effective technique for helping children tolerate dental care.
 It is ideal because it is extremely safe, begins to work rapidly, and is quickly eliminated from the body without side effects.
 Children breathing nitrous oxide are fully conscious and keep all natural reflexes.
-Please note that children need to be able to breathe through their nose in order to receive nitrous oxide, so if your child is congested/stuffed up it will not be effective. anxiety.
+Please note that children need to be able to breathe through their nose in order to receive nitrous oxide, so if your child is congested/stuffed up it will not be effective.
 Also, it is not always effective in extremely anxious/fearful children.
 In those situations, pharmacological intervention may be necessary for work to be completed in a safe environment.

-Light sedation/ oral conscious sedation (in office): Oral sedation (taken by mouth) is a popular option for many childrenprecisely because of its many benefits and ease of use.
-We recommend this option for children over 2 years old who are extremely nervous/fearful and might require the use of protective stabilization during treatment.
+Light sedation/ oral conscious sedation (in office): Oral sedation (taken by mouth) is a popular option for many children precisely because of its many benefits and ease of use.
+We recommend this option for children over two years old who are extremely nervous/fearful and might require the use of protective stabilization during treatment.
 We use liquid medicine that relaxes children and helps them not remember things, but once again they are conscious and maintain their protective reflexes.
 Some children become very sleepy, but the purpose is not to put the child to sleep.
 Versed (midazolam) and Vistaril (hydroxyzine) are used either together or separately, and they are fast-acting and safe sedation medications that have very few side effects when administered properly (by a trained pediatric dentist).
 If our doctors recommend this type of treatment, they will thoroughly explain what to expect before, during, and after the sedation.

 General anesthesia (surgery center/hospital):Outpatient General Anesthesia is recommended for children with extensive restorative needs (more than 4 teeth/2 quadrants of dental work), extremely apprehensive children, very young children, and children with special needs that would not tolerate treatment using the other traditional methods.
 General anesthesia renders your child completely asleep.
 This would be the same as if he/she was having their tonsils removed, ear tubes placed, or hernia repaired.
 This is performed in a hospital or outpatient surgery setting only.
 If our doctors think that this is the best route to complete treatment, they will fully prepare you for everything that will happen leading up to, during, and after the surgery.
 Our staff is happy to answer any questions you may have about treatment under general anesthesia.